-Unfortunately, there’s has been little academic research conducted to examine Total Task Scheduling – the act of an individual managing all his/her tasks in a calendar, rather than using memory or a To-Do List.
+Unfortunately, there’s has been little academic research conducted to examine time blocking0 – the act of managing your tasks in your calendar, rather than using your memory or a To-Do List.
 The biggest reason I can come up with is that any serious answer requires the kind of multi-disciplinary approach that academia struggles to pull off successfully.
 As I explain my paper “Can Time Be Managed?” even the basic questions around the definition of “time management” are ignored by researchers who appear to shy away from the hard work of developing expertise in multiple fields.

 On this page, I won’t attempt to answer each of these questions but instead will give an introduction to some of the foundation research we use here at ScheduleU in our writing, A Course in Scheduling and exploration into these topics.